baumhoto/gzdoom/INSTALL.md

 ## Some warnings

-**Warning:** This a a very bare bones port where stuff is missing (no touch support) or might be broken, but it works on iPadOs with an external mouse and keyboard (tested with Smart-Keyboard, Magic Keyboard and bluetooth mouse) and gamepad (tested with XBox Controller).
+**Warning:** This is WIP where stuff is missing (no touch support) or might break, but it works on iPadOs with an external mouse and keyboard (tested with Smart-Keyboard, Magic Keyboard and bluetooth mouse) and gamepad (tested with XBox Controller).

 **Warning:** iOS.
 Technically it works but i just ran it a few times.
 As no touch input is supported you need a bluetooth keyboard/mouse to naviate the menu.
-I ran into some crashed on iOS, so
+I ran into one crash when i did some quick tests....

 **Warning:** Due to the way iPadOS/iOS work it’s not possible to distribute an app via the internet thus it needs to be compiled and deployed locally to an device connected to a Mac with Xcode.